tibel/Caliburn.Light/doc/event-aggregator.md

 ### Task Aware Subscribers

-Caliburn.Micro also provides support for task based subscribers where the asynchronous functionality of Coroutines is desired but in a more light weight fashion.
+Caliburn.Light also provides support for task based subscribers where the asynchronous functionality of Coroutines is desired but in a more light weight fashion.
 To utilize this functionality implement the IHandleWithTask<T> Interface, seen below.

 ``` csharp
 public interface IHandleWithTask<TMessage> : IHandle {